jzhang1198/kinetixsimulator/README.md

 ## Usage

-Refer to Jupyter Notebooks within `examples` for examples outlining usage of the library code for simulating reaction kinetics and global fitting of kinetic data.
+Refer to the Jupyter Notebooks within `examples` for examples outlining usage of the package code for simulating reaction kinetics and global fitting of kinetic data.